SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

   }
 ]
 ```
-Log file from collectorB might look something like this:
+The log file from collectorB might look something like this:
 ```json
 [
   {